marriott-library/MaRMAT-Beta/README.md

 3. Press enter to run the command

 If this process does not resolve your issue, follow these Getting Started tips to make sure python and the pip installer are running correctly on your PC: [https://pip.pypa.io/en/stable/getting-started](https://pip.pypa.io/en/stable/getting-started/)

+## 3. The Command-Line Tool
+The [MaRMAT](https://github.com/marriott-library/MaRMAT/blob/main/Code/MaRMAT-CommandLine-2.5.py) can be run by any user from their command line.
+Where indicated in the script, provide the paths to each file, specify the columns you wish to analyze, designate your "Identifier" column, and input the categories of terms you want to match.
+Then, run the Python file from your command line. **Additional instructions for MacOS users can be found [HERE](https://github.com/marriott-library/MaRMAT/blob/main/Code/MacOS-UsersGuide.md).**

+### 3.1 Usage
+1. Install Python if not already installed (Python 3.x recommended).

+2. Clone or download the MaRMAT repository.

+3. Use the command-line interface to navigate to the directory where you saved the files (e.g., `Downloads`, `Desktop`).

+4. Open the `MaRMAT-2.5.3.py` script in a text editor and provide the information for your files and what you want to analyze under "Example usage" at the very end of the script.

+6. Save the script.

+7. Run the tool in your command line using the following command: ```python3 MaRMAT-CommandLine-2.5.py```

+8. Review the matching results displayed on the console or in the generated CSV file.

+### 3.2 Dependencies

+- **[Python 3.x](https://docs.python.org/3/)**: Python is a widely used high-level programming language for general-purpose programming.

+- **[pandas](https://pandas.pydata.org/docs/)**: Pandas is a Python library that provides easy-to-use data structures and data analysis tools for manipulating and analyzing structured data, particularly tabular data.
+Pandas can be installed using pip in Terminal: `pip install pandas`

+- **[re](https://docs.python.org/3/library/re.html)**: This module provides regular expression matching operations.
+It's a built-in module in Python and doesn't require separate installation.

+*Note: These dependencies are necessary to run the provided code successfully.
+Ensure that you have them installed before running the code.*

+### 3.3 Notes
+- Ensure that both the lexicon and metadata files are in CSV format.
+- The lexicon file should contain columns for terms and their corresponding categories ("Terms","Category").
+- The metadata file should contain the text data to be analyzed, with each row representing a separate entry.
+- The metadata file should contain a column, such as a Record ID, that you can use as an "Identifier" to reconcile the tool's output with your original metadata.
+- The tool outputs matching results to a CSV file named "matching_results.csv" in the tool's directory.

 ## 4. Credits and Acknowledgments
 Code developed by [Kaylee Alexander](https://github.com/kayleealexander) in collaboration with ChatGPT 3.5, [Rachel Wittmann](https://github.com/RachelJaneWittmann), and [Anna Neatrour](https://github.com/aneatrour) at the University of Utah's J. Willard Marriott Library.
 MaRMAT Beta was released in July, 2024.